Institute for Fiscal Studies: Centre for Microdata Methods and Practice

-Cemmap organises regular training courses and masterclasses and is home to one of the world's leading working papers series in the field of microeconometrics with over 100 titles, many of which are published in leading journals.
+Cemmap organises training courses and masterclasses and is home to a working paper series in the field of microeconometrics.

 Cemmap was founded in 2000 with a grant from the Leverhulme Trust and since 2007 has been an ESRC research centre.

 Publications

 The institute regularly publishes policy-reports and academic articles.
 It also produces a peer-reviewed quarterly journal, Fiscal Studies, which publishes articles submitted by a range of academics and practitioners in the field.
 The IFS Green Budget, which discusses policy issues which are likely to be relevant for the Chancellor of the Exchequer's annual budget statement, is published early each year.

 Another noteworthy publication is the Mirrlees Review, which was published in September 2011.
 The review consists of two volumes.
 The first of these is a series of chapters covering different aspects of the UK tax system, accompanied by commentaries voicing different opinions.
 The second sets out the conclusions of the review.
 The review was chaired by Nobel laureate James Mirrlees and included contributions from IFS staff alongside prominent economists from various universities around the world.